Kim Kardashian thought trip to India would be like fictional city featured in Aladdin

 The 44-year-old Skims co-founder seconded her sister’s statement, noting how she wanted to “explore the city” too.

-The pair would be disappointed though, as, according to Kim, they thought the markets they were visiting would be similar to those seen in the 1992 Disney animation, which is set in the fictional Middle-East city of Agrabah, not India.
+The pair would be disappointed though, as, according to Kim, they thought the markets they were visiting would be similar to those seen in the 1992 Disney animation, which is set in the fictional Middle Eastern city of Agrabah, not India.

 “I thought it was going to be like the marketplace,” Kim said.
 “This is like the streets.”

-“What you see Aladdin going through and stealing some break from.
+“What you see Aladdin going through and stealing some bread from.
 This is where I thought we were going,” she added.

 The walk was less than pleasant for Kim, who was startled by everything around her, from the car horns to a stray dog.